Berkeley honors balcony victims with memorial plaque

 "We in Ireland feel a great connection with this tragedy and the six people that were just beginning their lives, said Daniel Mulhall, Ambassador of Ireland to the U.S.

-Victim's relatives laid flowers at the base of the plaque and At two nearby strawberry trees which homor the students.
+Victim's relatives laid flowers at the base of the plaque and at two nearby strawberry trees which honor the students.

-"Everyone has been phenomenal getting everything done supporting us I don't know how we would've got through it," said Amanda Donahoe, sister of victim Ashley Donahoe.
+"Everyone has been phenomenal getting everything done supporting us I don't know how we would've got through it," said Amanda Donohoe, sister of victim Ashley Donohoe.

 The ABC7 I-Team revealed the failure of the balcony at the Library Gardens was the result of water damage.
 Details from lawsuits allege builders cut corners to save money and failed to waterproof the wooden structure for several months during a wet winter.